 The main thing that sets us apart from other companies out there is the way we present our courses and information.
 Our programmes are lively, interactive, engaging and informative.
 We highlight new ideas and allow opportunity for new thinking through a coaching style.
-We have fully immersive workshops which allow the clients to feel and experience the context being covered.
+We have fully immersive workshops which allow individuals to feel and experience the context being covered.
 Given our knowledge and experience we are able to tailor our programmes and workshops to benefit all customer needs.

-Stacey Litster worked for the YMCA for a number of years.
+Stacey Litster was a youth worker & support worker for the YMCA for a number of years.
 She helped set up Shepton Mallet Youth club and designed and implemented a number of programmes and workshops whilst doing this.
 She has facilitated on a number of projects with young people to help engage them, get them involved in their community and to give them a voice.
 Stacey has also worked in housing sectors which allowed her to work in more specific areas with vulnerable young people.
 She had to give advice and guidance not only on day to day living but also social and emotional development.
 She needed to deal with volatile and emotional situations when they arose in this demanding environment.

 Stacey is a fully qualified Youth Worker and has completed various training in drugs and alcohol, safeguarding & prevent, neuroscience, behavioural Management, C-Card, Child protection and Sexual Health.
-Stacey has completed training within coaching and counselling skills and is educated within children's mental health.
+Stacey has completed training within coaching and counselling skills and is qualified within children's mental health.
 Stacey is keen to develop and implement new and exciting ideas to fill the areas of need in today’s society.

 Kerry Farmer worked in Shepton Mallet Prison as Treatment Manager for offending behaviour programmes.
 She worked with Life sentence prisoners offering CBT practices to look at the thinking that lead to offending.
 She also worked closely with sex offenders and aided in the Sex offender treatment programmes.
 Kerry has also worked in schools running Behaviour departments and in targeted youth support.
 In these roles, she aided young people with advice and information on drugs and alcohol, healthy relationships, being safe on social media and Child sexual exploitation.